(Fowl /Free range chicken /Curry chicken /Gam Kukulu mas /Desi chicken)

 - Now drop the marinated chicken pieces

-- Stir fry the chicken for nearly 10-15 mins in medium flame allowing the excess water to evaporate
+- Stir fry the chicken pieces for nearly 10-15 mins in medium flame allowing the excess water to evaporate

 - Close the lid and lower the flame to the minimum.
 Splash a little water if the pan is too dry.
 Let it sit like this for 5 mins.
 This will let all the juices to ooze out

 - Open the lid again stir fry for a 5 more mins gathering juices with chicken pieces until they are well coated

 - Pour water a well above chicken pieces as it has to cook for about 45 mins

 - Close and cook for 45 mins while topping hot water if the water level goes down but the chicken pieces are still hard.
 Cook until chicken pieces are tender enough to bite